-In the scurvy example, identify communication channels and social system barriers to the adoption of citrus fruits as a treatment for scurvy.
-Now, consider how the model of diffusion of innovations could have been applied to this situation.
-How could the physicians have overcome the barriers you identified and convinced others to become early adopters so that citrus became accepted practice for the treatment of scurvy?
+Remembering the scurvy example, identify communication channels and social system barriers to the adoption of citrus fruits as a treatment ider how the model of diffusion of innovations could be applied to this for scurvy.
+Now, consider how the model of diffusion of innovations could be applied to this situation.
+How could the physicians have overcome the barriers you identified and convince others to become early adopters so that citrus became accepted practice for the treatment of scurvy?

-- 1. Which of the following is not a component of the definition of EBP?
+- 1. EPB involves all of the following except:

-- a.
-Clinical expertise
+- a. clinical expertise

-- b.
-Nursing research
+- b. nursing research

-- c.
-Organizational culture
+- c. organizational culture

-- d.
-Patient preferences
+- d. patient preferences

-- 2. To promote EBP, which of the following strategies must be addressed?
-(Select all that apply.)
+- 2. Strategies to promote EBP must address (select all that apply):

-- a.
-Lack of commitment to EBP
+- a. lack of commitment to EBP

-- b.
-Lack of computer skills
+- b. lack of computer skills

-- c.
-Lack of time
+- c. lack of time

-- d.
-Lack of value placed on research in practice
+- d. research in practice not valued

-How did vou do?
+How did you do?
 1. c: 2. a. b. c. d